-Comparative - Compare results between classes, between online and on ground classes, between professors, between programs, between campuses, or compare to external results such as results from the U.S. Department of Education Research and Statistics, or results from a vendor providing comparable data.

-Analys sis of Results Perform ance Measure What is your measurement instrument or process?
-Current Results Analysis of Results Action Taken Insert Graphs or Tables of Resulting Trends Measura ble Goal Do not use grades What are your current What did you learn from What did you improve or what is What is (Indicate type results? results? your next step? your goal? of instrument) Undergra Formative, Students Data scores duate, all direct, internal; demonstrated demonstrate a Examine the concentra success will be added value of positive trend. possibility of adding a tions. measured using specific i.e. the results new type of project To a pre-test/post- courses to their improved over and/or class activity measure test in specific existing the semester. in order to ease the added courses to knowledge. student learning value of determine All scores on the specific improvement Average scores post-tests courses during the in the 70-80% exceed the pre- to semester and range on the test starting
+Student A student learnin g outcome measur es a specific compe tency attainment.
+Examp les of direct assessment - evidence - of student Learning learning attainment that might be used include: capstone performance, third-party examination, faculty-designed examination, Results professional performance, licensure examination.
+Add these to the description of the measurement instrument in column two: Direct - Assessing student performance by examining samples of student work. - - r from the student or other people who may provide relevant , 0 0 1 1 5 1 during the student' 's education. d at the end of the s within the business unit. - outside the business unit classes, between professors, between programs, between campuse es, or compare to e xternal results such n as results from the U.S. 1 Department of Education Research and Statistics, vendor providing of • · sis of Results Perform What is your Current Analysis of Action Taken Insert Graphs or Tables of Resulting Trends ance measurement Results Results Measure instrument or process?
+Measura Do not use What are your What did you What did you ble Goal grades current learn from improve or what is What is (Indicate type results? results? your next step? your of instrument) goal?
+Undergra Formative, Students Data scores duate, all direct, internal; demonstrated demonstrate a Examine the concentra success will be added value of positive trend. possibility of adding a tions. measured using specific i.e. the results new type of project То a pre-test/post- courses to their improved over and/or class activity measure - the semester. in order to ease the added courses to knowledge. student learning value of determine All scores on the specific improvement Average scores post-tests courses during the in the 70-80% exceed the pre- to semester and range on the test starting

-students knowledge at comprehensive position Pre-test and Post-test Evaluation
+students knowledg knowledge at the end of the comprehensive post-test position indicating added Pre-test and Post-test Evaluation

-knowledg the end of the post-test indicating added 100 -

-e. semester. demonstrate value to student 80
+e. semester. demonstrate value to student 2023-2024

 The test was mastery of knowledge.
-70 60

-Students designed to learning 50
+Students designed to learning 100%

-must evaluate all outcomes set 30
+must evaluate all outcomes set 80%

-score an learning for the specific 20
+score an learning for the specific 60%

 average objectives for courses.
-0
+40% 20%

-of 70% or the specific International Contract Law Composition Business Math Introduction Introduction Management to Finance
+of 70% or the specific 0%

-more on course. ■ Pre-test ■ Post-test

-the

-comprehe

-nsive
+more on course.
+070 no no no no no no no no no no no

+the ernationa bligation bligation nposition Business.
+Business oduction Financial Financial oduction oduction

+comprehe Internationa Obligation Obligation Composition Business Business Introduction Financial Financial Introduction Introduction Introduction

+nsive Inte CO CO CO CO CO CO CO CO CO CO CO CO CO

 post-test

-to
+to Pre-test Post-test

 demonstr

 ate

 mastery

 of

+learning

-learning outcomes
+outcomes

 set for the

 specific

 courses.

 At least

 50%

 improve

 ment

 (change)

 is

 expected

 to be

 achieved

 as a

 difference